RetroPie/RetroPie-Docs/docs/Master-System.md

 ```
 ## Controls

-### lr-picodrive and lr-Genesis-Plus-GX
+### lr-picodrive and lr-genesis-plus-gx

-lr-picodrive and lr-Genesis-Plus-GX utilise RetroArch configurations
+lr-picodrive and lr-genesis-plus-gx utilise RetroArch configurations

 Add custom retroarch controls to the retroarch.cfg file in